Naludrag/AIT/labo3/Rapport.md

  The following picture shows the results of Jmeter after clearing the cookies with every iteration.
  ![without cookies ](img/4.6.PNG)

 The change is quite major.
 We see that more load is processed by the faster node or we can say the available one.
-This is due to the concurrent session limit on each node.The node cannot process more than a limited  simultaneous sessions and in our case it takes 250 ms before responding.
-The Proxy server HAProxy will therefore send the incoming requests to a node which is available in this case the S2 node.
+This is due to the concurrent session limit on each node.
+The node cannot process more than a limited simultaneous sessions and in our case it takes 250 ms before responding so it will handle simultaneous sessions and reach the limit.
+The Proxy server HAProxy will therefore send the requests that are coming to a node which is available in this case the S2 node.

 ### Task 5 :  Balancing strategies